Skip to content

 Decoy messages hide when you actually send.

 Two people can exchange perfectly encrypted messages and still be fully exposed.
-If an observer knows that address A messaged address B at 2:14am, then again after B replied, they’ve learned the relationship, the rhythm, and the timing - without reading a single word.
-That is metadata, and on a public blockchain it would normally be trivial to collect.
-PrivaMesh is engineered so it isn’t.
-This is what makes it a genuine messenger that doesn’t collect metadata: there is no collector, and the on-chain trail is deliberately unlinkable.
+If an observer knows that A messaged B at 2:14am, then again after B replied, they’ve learned the relationship, the rhythm, and the timing - without reading a single word.
+That is metadata, and most messengers leak it freely.
+PrivaMesh is engineered so it doesn’t.
+This is what makes it a genuine messenger that doesn’t collect metadata: there is no collector, and the delivery trail is deliberately unlinkable.

-Every message is sent to a fresh one-time stealth address derived so that only the intended recipient can recognize and spend it.
+Every message is delivered to a fresh one-time address that only the intended recipient can recognize.
 Two messages to the same person go to two unrelated-looking addresses.
-Anyone scanning Solana sees a scatter of one-off addresses with no way to cluster them into a conversation or a social graph.
+An observer sees a scatter of one-off addresses with no way to cluster them into a conversation or a social graph.
 The who talks to whom simply isn’t written down anywhere.

 Cover traffic - hide when

 Timing is its own leak.
-If your real messages are the only transactions you ever produce, their timing reveals your activity pattern.
-PrivaMesh mixes in cover traffic - decoy messages indistinguishable from real ones - so that an observer watching the chain cannot tell a genuine send from noise.
+If your real messages are the only activity you ever produce, their timing reveals your pattern.
+PrivaMesh mixes in cover traffic - decoy messages indistinguishable from real ones - so an observer cannot tell a genuine send from noise.
 Frequency analysis and timing correlation lose their signal.

 Why this needs no server to work

 None of this relies on a trusted party promising not to look.
-It is built into how messages are addressed and paid for on-chain.
+It is built into how messages are addressed and delivered.
 Because there is no PrivaMesh server, there is also no server-side log of IP addresses, timestamps, or contact lists - the metadata most apps leak first.

 The honest trade-off

 Metadata protection is strong but not magic.
-Your anonymity still depends on wallet funding hygiene: if you fund your gas wallet from an exchange account tied to your identity, you create a link the app can’t erase.
+Your anonymity still depends on good operational hygiene - for example, the network you connect from.
 Good practice matters.
 We’d rather tell you where the edges are than pretend they don’t exist.

 Keep reading